 - (a) Use the Navajo Nation Personnel Policies Manual and the Navajo Division of Public Safety General Orders.
-The Department of Corrections will recommend updates to the policies and orders when needed for these policies and orders to remain functional. - (b) Establish a Code of Conduct for all Corrections Personnel: - (i) All Corrections personnel must acknowledge in writing his/her receipt and understanding of this Code of Conduct and his/her acknowledgment shall be kept on file. - (ii) Training will be conducted on this Code of Conduct and on other ethic issues at least annually. - (c) Maintain and implement a method of performance evaluation for all personnel to meet the requirements of the Corrections program. - (d) When the Contractor receives adequate funding from BIA for personnel salaries, it shall ensure that compensation for detention personnel is comparable to that of BIA corrections personnel. - (e) Ensure that no Corrections personnel is permitted to work more than 12 hours in a 24-hour period, including travel, training, and on-duty work. - (5) Training Requirements.
-Newly employed Corrections Officers shall successfully complete the approved Basic Corrections Officer Training Program conducted at the Federal Law Enforcement Training Academy, or equivalent training, as determined by the Federal Law Enforcement Training Academy and the Director, Office of Justice Services. - (a) Corrections personnel of any program funded by the BIA / Office of Justice Services (OJS) must not perform Corrections officer duties until they have completed the Basic Corrections Officer-training course unless the BIA, OJS and the Federal Law Enforcement Training Academy approves a waiver. - (b) Every effort shall be made to provide this training immediately upon entry on duty, but requisite training shall be provided before the end of the first year of employment, if a waiver permitting untrained personnel to perform corrections duties has been approved.
+The Department of Corrections will recommend updates to the policies and orders when needed for these policies and orders to remain functional. - (b) Establish a Code of Conduct for all Corrections Personnel:

+- (i) All Corrections personnel must acknowledge in writing his/her receipt and understanding of this Code of Conduct and his/her acknowledgment shall be kept on file. - (ii) Training will be conducted on this Code of Conduct and on other ethic issues at least annually. - (c) Maintain and implement a method of performance evaluation for all personnel to meet the requirements of the Corrections program. - (d) The Contractor shall ensure that compensation for Corrections personnel is comparable to that of BIA corrections personnel to the extent of the amount of funds awarded to the Contractor by BIA. - (e) Ensure that no Corrections personnel are permitted to work more than 12 hours in a 24-hour period, including travel, training, and on-duty work. - (5) Training Requirements.
+Newly employed Corrections Officers shall successfully complete the approved Basic Corrections Officer Training Program conducted at the Indian Police Academy, or equivalent training, as determined by the Indian Police Academy and the Director, Office of Justice Services. - (a) Corrections personnel funded by the BIA / Office of Justice Services (OJS) must not perform Corrections officer duties until they have completed the Basic Corrections Officer-training course unless the BIA, OJS and the Federal Law Enforcement Training Academy (FLETA) approves a waiver. - (b) Every effort shall be made to provide this training immediately upon entry on duty, but requisite training shall be provided before the end of the first year of employment, if a waiver permitting untrained personnel to perform corrections duties has been approved. - (c) The Contractor shall ensure that all Corrections personnel receive a minimum of 40 hours of in-service training annually at the discretion and approval of the Department of Corrections Director. - (d) All newly selected Supervisory Corrections Personnel will successfully complete the Supervisory Corrections Officers Training Program as offered by Federal Law Enforcement